ifad/data-confirm-modal/README.md

 for you, with no change required to your code.
 The modal is applicable to `<a>`, `<button>` and `<input[submit]>`  elements by default.

-Example:

     <%= link_to 'Delete', data: {confirm: 'Are you sure?'} %>

-The modal's title will be get from the link's `title` attribute value.
-The modal text will be taken from the `data-confirm` value.
-Multiple paragraphs are created automatically from two newlines (`\n\n`).
+The modal's title text can be customized using the `data-title` attribute.
+If `data-title` is not defined it falls back to the `title` attribute.

+    <%= link_to 'Delete', data: {title: 'Are You Sure?'} %>

 The modal's 'confirm' button text can be customized using the `data-commit` attribute.